heathen00/wfparser3/wfparser3/README.md

      against the configured localization and know EXACTLY where each field is defined AND be able to easily compare to ensure it is defined as expected.
    * Not sure I like using a checked exception.
 Finish implementation and review.
 The objective of the new Localizer implementation is to ensure there are no unneeded exceptions during runtime.
-   * What should happen if you try and create a localizer bundle/type/field that is not unique?
-Error?
-Return reference to already existing type?
-   * What happens when you add the same bundle, type, or field multiple times?
-Not sure if these scenarios tested sufficiently.
+This also applies to casting errors.
+     From a reuse perspective, it makes more sense to use the standard, conventional Java casting exception instead of rolling your own.
+But, the API implementation must check itself, early, right when the object passed in by the client to follow the "fail-fast" convention.
+Thus the consequences of the bad client implementation are determined earlier rather than later.
    * WARNING: There could be overlap between different fields that LOOK distinct based on how the types and fields are named.
 That is, the LocalizerType and LocalizerField instances are all unique but the fully qualified names for the fields can be exactly the same.
 Since it is the